 An analysis of the TCEQ logs identified water-bearing sands and categorized the water quality characteristics into (1) saline, brackish, and fresh, (2) brackish and fresh, or (3) fresh.
 A summary of the occurrence of water-bearing sands and salinity with depth were delineated into five layers within the Wilcox.
 In the outcrop area, the layers were 200 ft thick.
 In the confined section, the data are divided into five evenly divided layers.
 The sand thicknesses for the three categories of water quality were summed by layer, total thickness, and middle three layers.
 Finally, all sand layers that were 40 ft or more thick were summed to identify the major water-bearing zones where there is a reasonably good opportunity to develop a high capacity well.
-In concept, the cumulative thickness of the water-bearing sands should: (1) be thicker in the confined section for a limited distance, and (3) begin to thin at great depths where the Wilcox becomes more compact and saline.
+In concept, the cumulative thickness of the water-bearing sands should: (1) be thicker in the confined section than the unconfined section, (2) increase with depth in the downdip direction for a limited distance, and (3) begin to thin at great depths where the Wilcox becomes more compact and saline.